trevorsandy/lpub3d/tools/docs/README.txt

 Features and enhancements
 ------------
+Fix: Pdf preview progress bar (r803)
+ * Add progress bar to pdf preview dialogue.
+For large instruction documents it could be good to monitor the progress of the export process.
 Fix: Front and back cover page attribute placement (r802)
  * By default cover page attributes are placed relative to each other (with one anchor placed relative to the page) on the front and back cover pages.
 Independent page attributes are by default placed relative to the page.
 The new behaviour will break the dependency (placing the dependent attribute relative to the page) if the attribute depended upon is not respecting it's default placement relation (i.e. its relation has changed to page).
 I imagine this is more complex that it probably should be but the aim was to automatically place the attributes on model load so young/novice users would not have to fuss with even more complex configuration.
  The quirk remaining is when you change placement relative on an attribute depended upon by another, the dependent attributes will obviously follow the position of the newly placed attribute.
 This may confuse users as it can be perceived as a bug.
 There are two ways around this when repositioning cover page attributes.
 One is to not change placement relation but use the drag functionality and; two, from thee bottom-up, set dependent attributes placement relation to page.